nebari-dev/nebari/docs/source/dev_guide/minikube.md

 sudo ssh -i ~/.ssh/${MYKEYNAME}.pem ubuntu@ec2-35-177-109-173.eu-west-2.compute.amazonaws.com -L 127.0.0.1:8443:192.168.49.2:8443 -L github-actions.qhub.dev:443:192.168.49.100:443
 ```

-This is executed with the sudo access because It's desired to forward a low-numbered port, like 443, which is otherwise not allowed.
+This is executed with the `sudo` privileges because forwarding a low-numbered port, like 443, is not allowed otherwise.

 Now you can access https://github-actions.qhub.dev/ in a browser and you should be able to use your QHub.
 You have to bypass the self-signed cert warnings though - see [verify the local deployment](#verify-the-local-deployment) for instructions.